-The "Layout & Position" options let you customize the margins, padding, alignment, and display of various elements that you might have on your page.
+The "Layout & Position" options let you customize the margins, padding, alignment of various elements that you might have on your page.

 This article will explain the "Advanced" settings of the "Layout and Position" options.